 How to Thaw Frozen Pipes

-If you’ve notice a significant reduction in water pressure then your pipes may be in the process of freezing.
+If you’ve noticed a significant reduction in water pressure then your pipes may be in the process of freezing.
 The blockage is due to the fact that water expands as it turns into ice.
 In order to prevent total blockage, turn the water on wherever you notice a reduction in pressure and leave it on.
 The flowing water should help thaw the frozen water in the pipe.

-If you’re not so lucky, and find that you have no water pressure at all in one or more areas of your home, there’s a good chance that your pipes have frozen completely.
+If you’re not so lucky and find that you have no water pressure at all in one or more areas of your home, there’s a good chance that your pipes have frozen completely.
 You should take action immediately because the frozen water can expand beyond what the pipe can withstand, causing your pipes to burst.